Cheshire1922/AG-GIMIMods/README.md

 **pls stop linking this github in the discord**
 yes this is a public repo but im still trying to keep it on the low since most of these mods are sussy
+anyone who finds it, great, just don't share it

 # GI-GIMIMods